 Disruptive and emerging technologies of robotics, nanotechnologies, quantum computing, and artificial intelligence are changing and shaping the future of all enterprises, in many cases replacing traditional competitors as a company’s largest threat.
 As a director, as you asking the right questions to mitigate risk and identify innovative solutions?
-You are invited to join us as we gain valuable insights from the recent 2018 Consumer Electronics Show (CES) and its impact on boards.
-Learn about the potential impact of some of these innovations and disruptive technologies – artificial intelligence, augmented and virtual reality, self-driving cars, blockchain, robots, and drones – and highlights of the NACD CES® Experience.
+Attendees convened as they gained valuable insights from the recent 2018 Consumer Electronics Show (CES) and its impact on boards.
+They learned more about the potential impact of some of these innovations and disruptive technologies – artificial intelligence, augmented and virtual reality, self-driving cars, blockchain, robots, and drones – and highlights of the NACD CES® Experience.
 This unique NACD event is specifically related to the strategic implications of multiple new technologies.

 Key takeaways to bring back to your boardroom will include:

 - New technologies that could disrupt industries and impact the creation of shareholder value